Using finasteride for hair loss is like shooting at sparrows with cannons.

 —FDA response to Merck & Co.’s citizen petition requesting that finasteride be added to the List of Approved Drugs for Which Additional Pediatric Information May Produce Health Benefits in the Pediatric Population: May 2000

-Proscar can hardly be categorized as ‘safe’ since it can cause breast enlargement, blunted libido and impotence.
+Proscar can hardly be categorized as ‘safe’ because it can cause breast enlargement, reduced libido and impotence.

-Finasteride (Proscar) use for cancer prevention is limited since it only prevents the harmless type of prostate cancer (the SKY Stage).
-Proscar can hardly be categorized as “safe” since it can cause breast enlargement, blunted libido and impotence.
+The use of Finasteride (Proscar) for the prevention of cancer is limited since it only prevents the harmless type of prostate cancer (the SKY Stage.)
+Proscar can hardly be categorized as “safe” because it can cause breast augmentation, reduced libido andimpotence.